RequestNetwork/request-scan/README.md

 ## Features

 - **Intuitive Interface:** A user-friendly design makes it easy to navigate and find the information you need.
-- **Real-Time Data:** Access the latest blockchain data with real-time updates.
+- **Real-Time Data:** Access the latest request network data with real-time updates.
-- **Advanced Search:** Search for specific transactions, addresses, or blocks.
+- **Advanced Search:** Search for specific requests or addresses.
-- **Detailed Transaction Views:** Get a comprehensive breakdown of each transaction.
+- **Detailed Request or Address Views:** Get a comprehensive breakdown of each request or address.
-- **Account Tracking:** Monitor account balances and activity.
-- **Data Visualization:** Charts and graphs help you understand the data at a glance.

 ## Technologies Used